 The City of Victorville has the second-highest concentration of homeless persons in all of San Bernardino County.
 California's housing crisis has forced cities to address major social issues like homelessness without adequate resources and infrastructure to resolve the problem.
-Cities are being sued in Federal Court for "punishing' or "criminalizing' the homeless and have to provide adequate shelter before they can truly address the issue of the homeless sleeping in public places.
-In order to restore balance back to our community and public spaces like parks, libraries and recreation centers, we must have adequate shelter, beds and a collaborative solution to direct homeless person to resources and housing.
+Cities are being sued in Federal Court for "punishing' or "criminalizing' the homeless and must provide adequate shelter before they can truly address the issue of enforcing anti-camping ordinances.
+In order to restore balance back to our community and public spaces like parks, libraries and recreation centers, we must have adequate shelter, beds and a collaborative solution to direct homeless individuals to resources and housing.

 THE CITY'S ROLE

 - The City will contract with a professional organization(s) to oversee operations and provide immediate shelter and recuperative care services.

-- The City will seek contingency and grant funds annually to help support operations of the Wellness Center Campus and is working with the County and other entities for additional financial support.
+- The City has identified contingency and grant funds to support annual operations of the Wellness Center Campus and is working with the County and other entities for additional financial support.

 - The City will continue to form strategic partnerships to further support operations.